Stark0627/DATA3888_COVID/README.md

 ## Shiny App

-The code for Shiny App and associated data files are stored in directories for Shiny
+The code for Shiny App and associated data files are stored in directories for Shiny.

+Shiny web page link: https://covidp1.shinyapps.io/covid_p1/